 U.S. SEC to propose new Treasury market reforms next week

-U.S. regulators have been working on reforms to the structure of the Treasury market following a number of liquidity crunches, including a meltdown in the market as the pandemic shut down the U.S. economy in March 2020.
+U.S. regulators have been working on reforms to the structure of the $23 trillion Treasury market following a number of liquidity crunches, including a meltdown in the market as the COVID-19 pandemic shut down the U.S. economy in March 2020.
+That episode prompted the U.S. Federal Reserve to step in and start buying up Treasury securities.

+As Treasury debt continues to grow and Treasury dealers' market-making capacity remains limited, the Treasury market remains highly vulnerable to further dysfunction under stress, regulatory experts including former Treasury Secretary Tim Geithner warned in a report this year.

+With the Fed kicking off "quantitative tightening" in June, letting its Treasury bonds reach maturity without buying more, the market has experienced wild price swings, Reuters reported last month.

 ((michelle.price@thomsonreuters.com; +12026041711; Twitter: @michelleprice36;))